 Execution of test cases and test scripts according to test plan.
 Capture, review and analyse the test results.
 Logging, tracking, retesting and closure of defects as these are addressed by the development team.

 Autistic adults often have extraordinary cognitive abilities, such as logic, pattern recognition, precision, sustained concentration, and an ability to intuitively spot errors, yet many find it difficult to secure or maintain mainstream employment.
 While autistic strengths are highly individualized, academic research shows advantages emerge:

-auticon’s consultants and clients are supported by our job coaches who ensure that the consultants’ work environments enable them to deliver to their full professional potential.
-Our job coaches promote inclusion and wellbeing and are integral to making sure our consultants feel supported in their assignments.
-Most importantly they provide clients with support and information regarding autism in the workplace and can convey feedback between the client and the consultant.
+auticon’s technologists and clients are supported by our job coaches who ensure that the technologists’ work environments enable them to deliver to their full professional potential.
+Our talented job coaches promote inclusion and well-being and are integral to making sure our technologists feel supported in their assignments.
+Most importantly, they provide clients with support and information regarding autism in the workplace and can convey feedback between the client and the technologist.

 Our job coaches typically have a background in clinical psychology, performance coaching, managing anxiety disorders, special education, and vocational rehabilitation.